jim-y/fluxury/README.md

 ## TBD

 - writing tests for the stores w/ `jest` (mainly unit, but inspect if e2e tests can be done in an easy way)
+- hook in firebase to grant some asynchronicity -> use fetch api w/ polyfill (?)
 - refactor the README
 - update the project's homepage